 232 Adult Development and Education.
 Critical examination of research on adult education, adult learning, developmental theory, reentry issues facing older students.
 Analysis and application of proposals for new adult-oriented educational programs.
-Prerequisites: Twelve credits of graduate study in education or permission of instructor.
+Prerequisite: Twelve credits of graduate study in education or permission of instructor.
 Three hours.

-- 291 Special Topics in Organizational and Human Resource Development.
+291 Special Topics in Organizational and Human Resource Development.
 Special issues in counseling, administration and planning, social work, higher education not appropriate to content of existing courses.
 Courses will reflect the social services orientation of OCFS.
+Variable credit.

+295 Laboratory Experience.
+Internships, offered in various University departments and offices, enable students to integrate conceptual knowledge with professional practice.
+Pre-requisite: Graduate standing in HESA.
+Two hours.

-Variable credit. - 360 Higher Education in America.
-Critical, contemporary overview of the American university in crisis, from perspectives of differing value positions.
+360 Higher Education in America.
+Critical, contemporary overview of the American university.
 Implications of conflicting value philosophies for theory, practice of higher education.
+Three hours.

-Three hours. - 362 The American College Student.
-Study of the American college student within his living-learning environment.
+362 The American College Student.
+Study of the American college student within the living-learning environment.
 Emphasis upon sociological and psychological aspects in relation to student personnel work and counseling.
 Prerequisite: Twelve hours in education, psychology, and sociology or related areas.
+Three hours.

-Three hours. - 383 Higher Education Administration and Organization.
+383 Higher Education Administration and Organization.
 Introduction to concepts of administration and organization as applied to contemporary higher education setting.
-Characteristics of organizations, dynamic elements of administration and theories and processes of change.
+Characteristics of organizations, dynamic elements of administration, and theories and processes of change.
 Prerequisite: Permission of instructor.
+Three hours.

-Three hours. - Student Development in Higher Education.
+385 Student Development in Higher Education.
 Purposes, organization, administration of student personnel services in higher education.
 General practices, current research, future trends within human development framework.
 Role, objectives, philosophical assumptions of student development education.
+Three hours.

-Three hours. - 387 Seminar in Higher Education.
+387 Seminar in Higher Education.
 Designed for graduate students concentrating in programs in Higher Education.
 Analysis and discussion of current issues and problems in higher education.
 Prerequisite: Permission of instructor.
-One to three
+One to three hours.

+397 Problems in Higher Education.
+Research project required for M.Ed. in HESA.
+Two hours.